Chad Zielinski

-Chad William Zielinski (born September 8, 1964) is an American prelate of the Roman Catholic Church who is the fifth bishop of the Diocese of New Ulm in the state of Minnesota.
-He previously served as Bishop of the Diocese of Fairbanks in Alaska from 2014 to 2022.
+Chad William Zielinski (born September 8, 1964) is an American prelate of the Roman Catholic Church who is the fifth bishop of the Diocese of New Ulm in Minnesota.
+He previously served as bishop of the Diocese of Fairbanks in Alaska from 2014 to 2022.

 Biography

 Early life and education

 Chad Zielinski was born on September 8, 1964, in Detroit, Michigan, the eldest of five children to Donald and Linda Zielinski.
 A short time later, the family moved to a farm near Alpena, Michigan.
-After he graduated from Alpena High School, Zielinski and a friend drove to Alaska to work in a fish processing plant for the summer.
-Zielinski started college in 1982, but then decided to drop out and join the United States Air Force (USAF).
-While stationed in Idaho, he attended Boise State University in Boise, Idaho, and Park College.
-Zielinski's membership in the Knights of Columbus and the influence of base chaplain in Idaho prompted him to consider the priesthood.
+Zielinski graduated from Alpena High School in 1982.
+After finishing high school, Zielinski joined the United States Air Force (USAF).
+While stationed in Idaho, he attended Boise State University and Park University at Mountain Home AFB.
+It was during this period that Zielinski decided to become a priest.

-After completing his Air Force service in 1986, Zielinski enrolled in Mount Angel Seminary in St. Benedict, Oregon, earning a Bachelor of Philosophy degree.
-He studied for the priesthood at Sacred Heart Major Seminary in Detroit, earning a Master of Divinity degree in 1996.
+After his discharge from the Air Force in 1986, Zielinski enrolled in Mount Angel Seminary in St. Benedict, Oregon, earning a bachelor's degree in philosophy in 1989.
+He continued his studies for the priesthood at Sacred Heart Major Seminary in Detroit, earning a Master of Divinity degree in 1996.

 Priesthood

 Zielinski was ordained into the priesthood for the Diocese of Gaylord on June 8, 1996, by Bishop Patrick R. Cooney at St. Mary Cathedral in Gaylord, Michigan.
-After his ordination, Zielinski served in the following Michigan parishes:
+After his ordination, the diocese assigned Zielinski to pastoral positions in the following Michigan parishes: